Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

         A computing engine that protects use and access to data/keys RTM (RoT for Measurement)
-        A computing engine capable of making reliable integrity measurements RTR (RoT for Reporting)
+        A computing engine capable of making reliable integrity measurements

+        CRTM (Core RoT for Measurements)
+            Static and dynamic RTM
+    RTR (RoT for Reporting)
         A computing engine capable of reliably reporting information held by the RTS